AlexanderLill/alexanderlill.github.io/_pages/about.md

 My name is Alexander Lill, and I am a research assistant and Ph.D. student at the Human Aspects of Software Engineering Lab (HASEL) at the University of Zurich (UZH).

-Please use the links in the sidebar to checkout my profile on other websites, such as my LinkedIn for a detailed CV, Google Scholar for my publications, or my HASEL website for everything related to my research and teaching / supervision.
+Please use the links in the sidebar to check out my profile on other websites, such as my LinkedIn for a detailed CV, Google Scholar for my publications, or my HASEL website for everything related to my research and teaching/supervision.